Lotto Thüringen Arena on the Rennsteig: Spectator area

-The stadium has a capacity of approximately 13,000 spectators (as of 2025).
+The stadium has a capacity of approximately 13,000 spectators.
 Of these, 6,500 can be seated in a 105-meter-long grandstand, divided into blocks A to G, located to the left of the control building.
 A mobile steel tube grandstand on the other side accommodates 4,000 spectators in blocks H and I. For the 2008 World Cup, 980 seats were added in the lower section, reducing standing room by about 1,000 places.
 The grandstands offer sightlines to the shooting range from 55 to 160 meters.
 Other sources report 9,000 spectators for the 105-meter grandstand and 6,500 for the steel tube grandstand.
 Due to increasing spectator numbers, an additional grandstand, the Waldtribüne (forest grandstand), was erected at the end of the sawdust track near the former finish area for the 2006 World Cup, providing space for 1,000 people.
-Its capacity was increased to 1,500 for the 2008 World Cup, though the view from there is somewhat restricted.

 Up to 12,000 spectators are allowed along the tracks during World Cup events, primarily near the Birxsteig, where a video wall is set up.
 A temporary bridge in this area allows spectators to cross the Birxsteig.
 For the 2008 World Cup, the spectator area along the track was optimized with an information system, including signs for accessible areas.
 An additional interchange bridge was added, bringing the total to four bridges along the tracks.
 To facilitate seating during competitions, spectators are divided among the three stands and the track at the Grenzadler bus parking lot.